 - From Rescue Chocolate on Rabbit House Society, buy a handcrafted, vegan, kosher, organic, and fair trade rescue chocolate bunny instead of a real Easter bunny this year!

-- Go and visit an animal sanctuary as a special Easter trip with your family.
+- Virtually visit an animal sanctuary with your family

 - Read your child a book about or featuring bunnies, chicks, and other Easter-like animals.